prevosta/SpaceEngineers-InGameScripts/README.md

 ## Quick Install Guide:
 1. Build a Programming Block and compile the code into it.
 2. Add tags to every container/refinery/assembler/connector you want to control.
+3. Build a TextPanel with the tag [ICS] in the name.
+4. Run the script manually or by a timer that call itself and "Run" the Programming Block every X sec.
+5. Voila!

+If you don't want to fight agains the program when you move manually some items, you can turn off the timer or set the loop to more than 10 second.

+## What is it good for?
+Manage and display your inventory automaticaly.
+Establish the next ore you need to mine.
+Manage the ore and component processing to ensure every item amount stay on the WaterMark configurated.

+MADE BY: Alexandre Prevost / prevosta.

+Enjoy
+And do not forget to RATE!

+## FAQ.
+Q: None.
+A: None.

+## Damage Control System (DCS).cs
+### What does it do?

+### How does it work?

+## Quick Install Guide:
+1. Build a Programming Block and compile the code into it.
+2. Build a TextPanel with the tag [DCS] in the name.
 3. Run the script manually or by a timer that call itself and "Run" the Programming Block every X sec.
 4. Voila!

-If you dont want to fight agains the program when you move manually some items, you can turn off the timer or set the loop to more than 10 second.

 ## What is it good for?
-Manage and resume your inventory automaticaly.
-Automatically establish the nest

 MADE BY: Alexandre Prevost / prevosta.